French Onion Joes

 It’s no secret, our family is crazy for Sloppy Joes.
 We love Easy Sloppy Joes, Classic Sloppy Joes, and we use our leftovers for Sloppy Joe Cups.
 There’s something about these saucy sandwich that we go nuts over.

 We were so excited when a co-worker of mine shared a new version of “joes” with us.
 This is her mom’s version of sloppy joe.
 It’s nice to have a version for those who have aversions to tomatoes which are found in traditional sloppy joes.
 These are really similar to the classic Iowa Maid-Rites.

 - Ground beef

 - Condensed French Onion Soup

 This skillet ground beef dish is always a hit when we make it.
 We have even made it into French Onion Joe Sliders where we spread it Hawaiian rolls, add cheese and cover with a delicious butter drizzle before baking.

 We love using condensed French Onion soup…so much that we have an entire post highlighting all of our dishes made with canned French Onion Soup.

 If you want a more traditional loose meat sandwich, check out our Stroganoff Loose Meat Sandwiches.

 How to Make French Onion Joes

-Full recipe is at the bottom of this post.
+Full recipe and ingredient list for loose meat sandwiches is at the bottom of this post.